 - a.
-Make-up work is allowed for full credit and grade for excused and unexcused absences. - 1) For high school courses taken at the middle school level, the high school guidelines on page 4Î of this policy apply. - b.
-All make-up work must be submitted within two days, not including the day of return, for each day of an absence.
-Previously assigned work is due the day of return.
+Make up work shall be accepted for full credit and grade for excused, unexcused absences, and external suspensions. - b.
+All make up work, including quizzes and tests, must be submitted/taken within two school days upon return to the missed class, not including the day of return, for each day of an absence. - c.
+When is assignments and appropriate instruction are provided prior to the absence, make-up work (including major projects) is due on the day of return to the missed class. - d.
 Under extenuating circumstances and at teacher's discretion, additional time may be allowed.

-C. PROMOTION
+C. Promotion

-1. Promotion from 6th to 7th and 7th to 8th Grades

-A student must pass a minimum of four year-long courses or the equivalent, two of which must be in English, mathematics, science, or social studies.

-2. Promotion from 8th to 9th Grade

-In order for a student to be promoted to high school from a school that includes middle grades 6, 7, and 8, the student must successfully complete three middle grades or higher courses in the following subjects (F.S.
-1003.4156(1)):
+- 1. Promotion from 6th to 7th and 7th to 8th Grades - a.
+A student must pass a minimum of four year-long courses or the equivalent, two of which must be in English, mathematics, science, or social studies. - 2.
+Promotion from 8th to 9th grade - a.
+In order for a student to be promoted to high school from a school that includes middle grades 6,7, and 8, the student must successfully complete three middle grades or higher courses in the following subjects (F.S.
+1003.4156(1)): - i.
+English Language Arts (ELA) - ii.
+Mathematics - Successful middle grades credit for a high school level Algebra I or Geometry course is not contingent upon the iii.
+Social Studies

-- a.
-English Language Arts (ELA) - b.
-Mathematics - Successful middle grades credit for a high school level Algebra I or Geometry course is not contingent upon the student's performance on the statewide, standardized End-of-Course (EOC) assessment. - 2) To earn high school credit for Algebra I or Geometry a middle grades student must take the respective statewide, standardized EOC assessment and pass the course. - 3) Performance on the Algebra I and Geometry EOC assessments constitutes 30 percent of the final course grade.
+- student's performance on the statewide, standardized End-of-Course (EOC) assessment. - To earn high school credit for Algebra I or Geometry a middle grade student must take their respective statewide, standardized EOC assessment and pass the course. - Performance on the Algebra I and Geometry EOC assessments constitutes 30 percent of the final course grade.